jillur984/Window-Practice-Work/README.md

 - [Function]

-Function is a Specific Block and We can do specific task by Using Function and Where we need Reuse,We can also reduce function by Function calling.
+Function is a Specific Block and We can do specific task by Using Function and Where we need Reuse,We can also reuce function by Function calling.

 - #### Function Practice
 ```js